Pushchak/TRIM-11_cloud_2018/README.md

     Using command line go to extracted folder with project Input in command line following: "mvn clean compile assembly:single" Go to folder "target" and input: "java -jar *.jar" (* - name of jar files)

+	Alternative method:

+	Download the project archive from the branch Seminar02 and open in Eclipse